Experience a real life period drama as you explore life above and below stairs.

 Meet the Staff

 Great houses need an army of staff to keep everything running smoothly, and you can meet Audley’s in the Victorian Service Wing and nursery.
-Discover what life was like below stairs and see them at work in the kitchen, scullery, dairy, laundry and nursery every weekend in June-September.
+Discover what life was like below stairs and see them at work in the kitchen, scullery, dairy, laundry and nursery every weekend in May-September.

 Say hello to our resident horses in the stable block and hear the story of the estate at work and play.
 Regular riding displays, the original tack house and Audley’s Victorian fire engine bring to life the history of the workers who kept this huge estate running.